-The object of this study is to compare genomic and molecular data from extremely long-lived individuals among themselves (seeing what’s similar) and with “normal” individuals, especially those who died having known illnesses, such as cancer, cardiovascular diseases, Alzheimer’s, stroke, diabetes, etc. (seeing what’s different).
+The object of the Betterhumans Supercentenarian Research Study study is to compare genomic and molecular data from extremely long-lived individuals among themselves (seeing what’s similar) and with “normal” individuals, especially those who died having known illnesses, such as cancer, cardiovascular diseases, Alzheimer’s, stroke, diabetes, etc. (seeing what’s different).

 The collection process involves either obtaining spit, blood, or (if deceased) tissue, from the Subject.
 The spit collection kit takes about 10 to 20 mins. for the Subject to spit about a teaspoon of saliva into one or two tubes.
-In the case of a blood sample, the Androcyte team hires a phlebotomist, nurse, or doctor to draw blood from the Subject in their place of residence.
-Total time for the blood draw is generally about a half-hour.
-Collecting tissue from an embalmed corpse is generally done by a mortician under the direction of the Androcyte team.
-Collection in this case can be performed anytime after death and preferably before burial.
+Betterhumans works with third-party researchers to analyze the genomic data it has developed.

 Please contact us by email if you would like to obtain a copy of our data for research purposes.